-The law further provides that "[i]ncentives should also be offered to community solar projects that are 100% low-income subscriber owned, which includes low-income households, not-for-profit organizations, and affordable housing owners."
-This phrasing leaves program eligibility unclear-must all subscribers be "low-income" for eligibility, or-as the law uses the term "also" in designating 100% low-income projects for eligibility-only a portion (and if so, what portion)?
+The law further provides that "[i]ncentives should also be offered to community solar projects that are 100% low-income subscriber owned, which includes low-income households, not-for-profit organizations, and affordable housing owners."190 This phrasing leaves program eligibility unclear must all subscribers be "low-income" for eligibility, or-as the law uses the term "also" in designating 100% low-income projects for eligibility-only a portion (and if so, what portion)?
 Not all subscriptions are "ownership"; does ownership matter, and should it result in a heightened incentive?
-These questions have no obvious answer, and the phrasing is too ambiguous to reveal any clear intent.
+These questions have no obvious answer, and from the phrasing is too ambiguous to reveal any clear intent[aw, but the Agency's approaches are discussed further in Chapter 8.

-The law also provides that "[c]ontracts entered into under this paragraph may be entered into with developers," 142 which the IPA understands to mean that a project developer, upon a sufficient showing of low-income participation, may qualify for a contract award.
+The law also provides that "[c]ontracts entered into under this paragraph may be entered into with developers,"191 which the IPA understandshas interpreted to mean that a project developer, upon a sufficient showing of low-income participation, may qualify for a contract award.